GreptimeTeam/docs/docs/nightly/en/user-guide/log/log-query.md

 SELECT * FROM logs WHERE MATCHES(message, '"He said \"hello\""');
 ```

-## Full-Text Index for Accelerated Full-Text Search
+## Full-Text Index for Accelerated Search

-For efficient full-text searches, especially in large datasets, using a full-text index is recommended.
-This can significantly speed up searches:
+A full-text index is essential for full-text search, especially when dealing with large datasets.
+Without a full-text index, the search operation could be very slow, impacting the overall query performance and user experience.
+By configuring a full-text index within the Pipeline, you can ensure that search operations are performed efficiently, even with significant data volumes.

 ### Configuring Full-Text Index

-In the Pipeline configuration, you can specify a column to use a full-text index.
-Here is an example configuration where the `message` column is set for full-text indexing:
+In the Pipeline configuration, you can [specify a column to use a full-text index](./log-pipeline.md#index-field).
+Below is a configuration example where the `message` column is set with a full-text index:

 ```yaml
 processors: